Skip to content

 • Method Two:

-If you do not use createNativeStackNavigator();, you need to add the automatic collection method in the NavigationContainer component, as follows:
+If createNativeStackNavigator(); is not used, you need to add the automatic collection method in the NavigationContainer component, as shown below:

-Note: This method cannot collect page loading durations
+Note: This method cannot collect page loading duration

 import {FTRumReactNavigationTracking} from './FTRumReactNavigationTracking';